UoMResearchIT/SPFFinalReport/tests/testthat/_snaps/config.md

     Condition
       Error in `get_cfg_val()`:
       !
-Key 'non.existent' not found in config i The key must correspond to hierarchical names in the config, separated by '.'. x You've supplied 'non.existent'.
+Key 'non.existent' not found in config i The key must correspond to hierarchical names in the config, separated by '.' x You've supplied key 'non.existent'

 # get_root gives expected msg if sys env var missing